kyma-project/control-plane/docs/kyma-environment-broker/08-05-orchestrate-kyma-upgrade.md

 3. Make a call to the Kyma Environment Broker to orchestrate the upgrade.

->**NOTE:** **dry** parameter specified to in the request body to `true` causes that upgrade is executed in a fake mode.
-It means that actions are not executed against selected runtimes but the Orchestration status is still available.
+>**NOTE:** The **dry** parameter specified in the request body is set to `true`.
+This causes that the upgrade is executed in a fake mode.
+It means that all actions are not executed against selected Runtimes but the Orchestration status is still available.

    ```bash
    curl --request POST "https://$BROKER_URL/upgrade/kyma" \